GrokImageCompression/grok/INSTALL.md

       $  cmake . -DBUILD_TESTING:BOOL=ON -DGRK_DATA_ROOT:PATH='path/to/the/data/directory'
       $  make
       $  make Experimental

-  Note : JPEG2000 test files are can be cloned here `https://github.com/GrokImageCompression/grok-test-data.git`
+Note : JPEG2000 test files can be cloned [here](https://github.com/GrokImageCompression/grok-test-data.git)

-  If `-DGRK_DATA_ROOT:PATH` option is omitted, test files will be automatically searched in `${CMAKE_SOURCE_DIR}/../grok-test-data`
+If the `-DGRK_DATA_ROOT:PATH` option is omitted, test files will be automatically searched for in

+ `${CMAKE_SOURCE_DIR}/../grok-test-data`

 ### CPU Specific Optimizations

-For Intel and AMD processors, Grok implements optimizations using the SSE4.1 instruction set (example: 9x7 inverse MCT transform) and the AVX2 instruction set (example: 5x3 inverse discrete wavelet transform).
+For Intel and AMD processors, Grok implements optimizations using the `SSE4.1` instruction set (example: 9x7 inverse MCT transform) and the `AVX2` instruction set (example: 5x3 inverse discrete wavelet transform).
 Currently, those optimizations are only available if Grok is built to use those instruction sets, and the resulting binary will only run on compatible CPUs.

-With gcc/clang, it is possible to enable those instruction sets with the following commands:
+With `gcc`/`clang`, it is possible to enable those instruction sets with the following commands:

 ```